andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways/index.md

 ---
 title: "What we know about Gateways"
-date: 2024-09-23T11:10:36+08:00
+date: 2025-05-05T11:10:36+08:00
 draft: false
 language: en
 featured_image: images/jumpgate-header.png
-summary: Everything we know about gateways- so far.
+summary: Everything we know about gateways.
+Updated May 2025!
-description: Everything we know about gateways- so far.
+description: Everything we know about gateways.
+Updated May 2025!
 author: Archiel
 authorimage: images/archiel.png
 accessCategories: Posts